 In 2001, Mike’s mother began to show signs of dementia and he began to develop a more caring role in her life.
 This became a progressively bigger and more important part of his life as she declined.
 From distance support, she ended up living with Mike and his family and the skills and patience he had as a teacher and mentor became more and more valuable in the support for her and the dealings with the myriad of services she needed.
 When it became apparent that she would be better served in a care home, a search began and a suitable place was found.
 He then became involved in the support and development of care in the home, creating a Relatives Support Group and mentoring some of the Care Home Staff in their NVQs.

-Five years ago, he began to attend Forums run by Carers in Hertfordshire and soon volunteered for Stronger Voice, Carer Trainer and Carer Mentor roles.
-As a carer representative he attends the National Strategy for Dementia Implementation Steering Group and the Carers Planning and Performance Group for Hertfordshire County Council, as well as the Carer Forums for Dementia and C4A and support groups (e.g. Carers Reference Group).
-As a Carer Trainer he is kept busy delivering talks and is now supporting his ninth mentee.
+He began to attend Forums run by Carers in Hertfordshire and soon volunteered for Stronger Voice, Carer Trainer and Carer Mentor roles.
+As a Carer Representative he attends the National Strategy for Dementia Implementation Steering Group and the Carers Planning and Performance Group for Hertfordshire County Council, as well as the Carer Forums for Dementia and C4A and support groups (e.g. Carers Reference Group).
+As a Carer Trainer he is kept busy delivering talks and he has mentored several carers.

 Mike has been a full member of the Board of Directors since September 2013.
 He became Vice Chair in September 2014 and served as Chair of the Board between September 2015 and September 2018.
 Mike is a member of the General Purposes, Finance and Strategy and Services Sub-Committees of the Board and helps out on the Quality Assurance Working Group and ICT Leadership Group for Carers in Hertfordshire.